pingcap/docs/system-variables.md

 - Type: Boolean
 - Default value: `OFF`
 - This variable controls whether to enable the new [Pipeline Execution Model](/tiflash/tiflash-pipeline-model.md) in TiFlash.
-- When this variable is set to `OFF` to disable the pipeline model, the query pushed down to TiFlash will be executed using the original stream model.
+- When this variable is set to `OFF` to disable the pipeline execution model, the query pushed down to TiFlash will be executed using the original stream model.
-- When this variable is set to `ON` to enable the pipeline model, the query pushed down to TiFlash will be executed using the new pipeline model.
+- When this variable is set to `ON` to enable the pipeline execution model, the query pushed down to TiFlash will be executed using the new pipeline execution model.

 > **Note:**
 >
-> - The pipeline model is currently an experimental feature and is not recommended to use in production environments.
+> - The pipeline execution model is currently an experimental feature and is not recommended to use in production environments.
-> - The pipeline model does not support the following features.
+> - The pipeline execution model does not support the following features.
 When the following features are enabled, even if `tidb_enable_tiflash_pipeline_model` is set to `ON`, the query pushed down to TiFlash will still be executed using the original stream model.
 >
 >     - [Join operator spill to disk](#tidb_max_bytes_before_tiflash_external_join-new-in-v700)
 >     - [TiFlash Disaggregated Storage and Compute Architecture and S3 Support](/tiflash/tiflash-disaggregated-and-s3.md)